An oral presentation with the government is like a job interview. Your goal is to present well and ultimately win the contract.

 - Mock Orals Board Chairperson – responsible for simulating the Source Evaluation Board (SEB) review process and conducting Mock Orals

-*The above Sample Orals Schedule graphic is from the KSI Advantage© Capture & Proposal Guide.
+*The Sample Orals Schedule graphic is from the KSI Advantage™ Capture & Proposal Guide.

 Examples of a 30-day Oral Proposal Development Schedule (Exhibit 5-3) and a Speaker/Slide Allocation Matrix (Exhibit 5-4 and Appendix-41) are available in the Guide for your reference.

-Each orals presenter is responsible for the final state of their PowerPoint slides, and coordinates with the Slidemaster after the Orals Presentation Kickoff to revise and finalize their slides.
-The slides need to be pithy and not dense, and should include plenty of color, graphics, and diagrams.
+Each orals presenter is responsible for the final state of their PowerPoint slides and coordinates with the Slidemaster after the Orals Presentation Kickoff to revise and finalize their slides.
+The slides must be pithy and not dense and should include plenty of color, graphics, and diagrams.